Stick Together: Do You Know These Words Must Form Contractions in French?

 Single-consonant words that end with a silent e

-Let’s take a look at some common single-consonant words in contraction action, where the vowel is dropped and contracted with the second word.
+Let’s take a look at these words in contractions, where the vowel is dropped and contracted with the second word.

-A short note: When je (I) is inverted, it does not contract.
-For example, in the construction puis-je (may I), when followed by a verb which begins with a vowel such as avoir (to have), a resulting sentence would look like this, with no contraction between je and avoir:
+*Note: When je (I) is inverted, it does not contract.
+For example, in the construction puis-je (may I), when followed by a verb that begins with a vowel such as avoir (to have), a resulting sentence would look like this, with no contraction between je and avoir:

 Puis-je avoir un verre d’eau ?